Lela810/mcmyadmin2-dynmap/README.md

 Branch from Linuxserver/mcmyadmin2 for Dynmap

-To add the Dynmap extension (Lela810/McMyAdmin-Dynmapextension) to your MCMA move the Dynmap Folder to /minecraft/Modern/Extensions.
-Dynmap default Port: 8123

 [McMyAdmin][appurl] combines minecraft with a web control panel and admin console so can take a little while to start up.